John Anthony Kaiser: Death and aftermath

-On August 23, 2000, Kaiser was shot in the back of the head with a shotgun, at close range.
+On August 23, 2000, Kaiser was shot in the back of the head at close range with a shotgun.
 His body was found at 6 am the next day beneath two acacia trees by a butcher named George, at Morendat junction on the Nakuru-Naivasha road in Nakuru county, Kenya.
 He was carrying documents he intended to present to the Akiwumi Commission.
 He was also to testify against the Moi government before the International Criminal Court in the Hague in three weeks.
 The first police officers on the scene thought he had been murdered.

 Less than a week after Kaiser's death, Florence Mpayei dropped her rape case against Julius Sunkuli.

 Kenya's chief government pathologist and a pathologist from an independent human rights organization present at the autopsy thought Kaiser was killed from a muzzle distance of about 3 ft, from which suicide would be impossible.
-However, Dr. Frank Njenga deliberately misled the FBI, by fabricating a false report, to make them believe that Kaiser was suffering from mental illness and committed suicide.
 An FBI expert from Texas, who did not examine Kaiser but only saw photographs, concluded that Kaiser had committed suicide.
 The Moi government readily agreed.

+However, in August 2011, the Kenya Human Rights Commission declared that Dr. Frank Njenga intentionally deceived and misled the FBI by fabricating a false report to make them believe that Father Kaiser, a devout Catholic priest, was suffering from mental illness and had committed suicide.
+Furthermore, the commission ordered Dr. Frank Njenga to apologize to Father Kaiser’s family and the Mill Hill Missionaries for besmirching the good name of Father Kaiser.
+Finally, in August 2013, a report published by The Truth, Justice and Reconciliation Commission of Kenya officially confirmed that Father John Anthony Kaiser's death was a political assassination.

-Both houses of the United States Congress passed a joint resolution calling Kaiser's death "an assassination", and calling for the US State Department to investigate.
+After Father Kaiser's death, both houses of the United States Congress passed a joint resolution calling Kaiser's death "an assassination" and calling for the US State Department to investigate.